AVEVA/AVEVA-Samples/Basic/Java/readme.md

 ## Obtain an Authentication Token

 The Qi Service is secured by obtaining tokens from an Azure Active Directory instance.
 The sample applications are examples of a *confidential client*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+Confidential clients provide a user ID and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
-You must replace these with the authentication-related values you received from OSIsoft.
-The strings are found at the beginning of `QiClient.Java`.
+You must replace the placeholder strings with the authentication values you received from OSIsoft.
+The strings are found at the beginning of the `QiClient.Java` file.

 ```Java
   static string _resource = "PLACEHOLDER_REPLACE_WITH_RESOURCE";